 Without a doubt, they will want to try and beat their own score more than three times.
 You will NOT have a problem getting them to read after this.
 (Even our High School aged kids loved doing these timed readings and began competing with each other, and ME.
 They loved beating MY timed reading score.
 We were able to get in the high three hundred / low four hundred words per minute range.
 It really is a hoot!
 You’ll love it!)

-After learning the “sight words” for Unit 2 (hello, saw, then, has, this), the children should be ready to read the next three Color Readers.
+Unit 2 Sight Words - After learning the “sight words” (hello, saw, then, has, this) and "word families" (am, an) for Unit 2, the children should be ready to read the next three Color Readers.
 (That’s FIVE little books in just two months.)
 They will be SO proud of themselves!
 (And so will you!)